kgopotsomaifo/React-Hangman/README.md

 Guess the word/phrase before your man gets hung!

 ## Table of contents inside the project
+- public folder - pre-packaged react files.
+Inside the src folder, you should find the following:
+- components folder - includes components/files for the project
+- dictionary folder - contains a text file dictionary with words in it.
 - images folder - contains different images of the hangman and a winning and losing picture.
-- dictionary folder - contains a text file dictionary with words in it.
-- components folder - includes components/files for the project
 - App.css
 - App.js
 - index.css
 - index.js
 - reportWebVitals.js
 - setupTest.js

 ## Installation